 \section{Acknowledgements}

-The authors are deeply grateful to Prof. Alessandro Massi Pavan from the Department of Engineering and Architecture and to the Interdepartmental Center for Energy, Environment and Transport "Giacomo Ciamician", University of Trieste, and Dr. Adriano Bisello from EURAC Research for their excellent organizational and networking support during this study.
+The authors thank Prof. Alessandro Massi Pavan, from the Department of Engineering and Architecture and the Interdepartmental Center for Energy, Environment and Transport “Giacomo Ciamician”, University of Trieste, and Dr. Adriano Bisello from EURAC Research for their excellent organizational and networking support during this study.
 Furthermore, the authors gratefully acknowledge the stakeholders consulted for providing valuable insights on the participation of aggregators and ESCOs in the Italian power market, namely an ESCO managing several RECs (ForGreen Spa Società Benefit), as well as the Italian market operator (GME).